sxlxc/Hakyllsite/standalone/sudoku_matroid.md

 We are going to play sudoku on a subclass of perfect graphs that every edge is in some maximum clique.
 For example, sudoku graphs and octohedron belongs to this class.

-TODO: see if there is a name for this class <https://www.graphclasses.org/classes.cgi?search=perfect>

 [^1]: The idea is from the joint work of authors in the mathoverflow question.
 I think this is a simpler and more intuitive proof.

 [^2]: Note that $\span(T\cup V_0)$ is the subspace of $V$ spanned by vectors in $T\cup V_0$.